How Online Shopping Cart Abandonment Costs Merchants Trillions Each Year

 Cart abandonment is never going to go away entirely.
 However, recovering even a relatively small portion of the trillions of dollars lost each year would be an incredible boost to your bottom line.
 Incorporating these strategies into a broader loss prevention and risk mitigation strategy can take your business to new heights and revenue you probably never even imagined.

-Remember: mitigating shopping cart abandonment is just one part of an overall strategy.
+Remember: mitigating online shopping cart abandonment is just one part of an overall strategy.
 Click below to learn more about creating a comprehensive strategy to grow your revenue and your business.